Palmer, Queensland

-The former towns (now unbounded localities) of Byerstown, Lukinville, Maytown, Palmerville and Stonyville (or Stony Creek), all dating from the 1870s-1880s gold rushes around the Palmer River, are within the locality.
+The former towns (now neighbourhoods) of Byerstown, Lukinville, Maytown, Palmerville and Stonyville (or Stony Creek), all dating from the 1870s-1880s gold rushes around the Palmer River, are within the locality.

 Geography

+The Great Dividing Range forms part of the northern boundary of the locality, entering from the north-east (Laura / Lakeland), passing through the north of the locality before exiting northward to Laura.

-The Palmer River which flows through the locality from east to west.
+The Palmer River which flows through the locality from the east (Lakeland) to the west (Maramie).
+Being west of the Great Dividing Range, it is part of the Gulf of Carpentaria drainage basin.

 The Palmer River Goldfields Resource Reserve is the eastern part of the locality to the north of the river.
+Apart from this protected area, the land use is grazing on native vegetation.